piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 App::build().add_startup_system(birthday_system.system())
 ```

-This is no more as of Bevy [0.6](https://bevyengine.org/news/bevy-0-6/#no-more-system) which lets you simply write the function name.
-While a relatively small change, it's representative of the assigned importance of ergonomics for Bevy.
+This is no more as of Bevy [0.6](https://bevyengine.org/news/bevy-0-6/#no-more-system) which requires only the function name - no `system()` call necessary.
+While a relatively small change, it's representative of the assigned importance of ergonomics for Bevy developers.

 > Bevy is fun to write, partly because its thoughtful design dovetails with Rust's type system and language features to the point of feeling like an extension of Rust itself (after some practice).
 >